Spectral Deconvolution without the Deconvolution: Extracting Temperature from X-ray Thomson Scattering Spectra without the Source-and-Instrument Function: Results

 Fig.~\ref{fig:DirectDeconv} shows the convergences in the ITCF-inferred temperatures for the different spectra in Fig.~\ref{fig:Spectra}, with respect to the integration range $x$ in Eq.~(\ref{eq:define_ITCF}), when using the 8.5~keV SIF.
 Also shown are the minima of the Laplace transformed spectra without removing the SIF -- in general, these show no convergence to a specific temperature, highlighting the importance of removing the SIF broadening from the spectra.

 In all cases, once the SIF is deconvolved from the spectrum, a region of convergence in the inferred temperature with respect to $x$ is observed.
 Oscillations in the convergence may be taken as an uncertainty in the inferred temperature.
 For all cases considered here, the temperature converges to the expected value within $\lesssim 10$\%.
-The inferred temperature for 150$^\circ$ at 15~eV is on the -10\% limit, and this underestimation is likely due to the very weak upshifted inelastic signal for this spectrum (see Fig.~\ref{fig:Spectra}), which would make it difficult to correctly probe detailed balance.
-However, this still only represents an absolute error of 1.5~eV, which is comparable to the absolute error observed at the other temperatures.
+The inferred temperature for 150$^\circ$ at 15~eV is on the -10\% limit, and this underestimation is likely due to the very weak upshifted inelastic signal for this spectrum (see Fig.~\ref{fig:Spectra}), so it is difficult to probe detailed balance.
+This still only represents an absolute error of 1.5~eV, which is comparable to the absolute error observed at the other temperatures.

 In general, there is a small but seemingly systematic underestimation of the temperatures extracted here.
 This is likely due to the solid angle coverage of the crystal, which is larger on the parts of the crystal closer to the source, which corresponds to lower photon energies.
-In other words, the spectrometer has a higher collection efficiency at lower photon energies.
+Therefore, the spectrometer has a higher collection efficiency at lower photon energies.
 This means that it appears as if there are more downshifted photons than there are, which skews the apparent detailed balance.
 At the same time, the $(E_s/E_i)^2$ factor in Eq.~(\ref{eq:PowerSpec}) term mostly counteracts this effect by increasing the number of upshifted photons than detailed balance otherwise implies.
 While these effects will not be explicitly handled here since they mostly cancel, future improvements in analysis could account for them.

-Otherwise, the stability of the convergences and accuracy of the inferred temperature is very promising for the ITCF method in being able to accurately extract system conditions, particularly in comparison to forward modelling where error bars of up to 50\% have been previously reported ~\cite{Kasim_PoP_2019, kraus_xrts,Tilo_Nature_2023}.
-This good performance is despite the SIF not strictly applying as a deconvolution to the DSF due to the spectrometer response function, Eq.~(\ref{eq:SpecResponse}), and the $(E_s/E_i)^2$ factor in Eq.~(\ref{eq:PowerSpec}).
+Otherwise, the stability of the convergences and accuracy of the inferred temperature demonstrates the ITCF method can accurately extract system conditions.
 To within at least $\pm 250$~eV around the elastic feature, the convolution approximation appears to hold very well.